waltonryan/eldjango/README.md

 	MANDRILL_API_KEY = 'af5xxxxx-xxxx-xxxx-xxxx-dexxxxxxxxxx'

 Add the email address you'd like to use for Mandrill.
-Heroku give you an email address to use if you like:
+Heroku provides you with an email address that you may use if you like.
+Add the email address to the /eldjango/mysite/settings.py file:

 	DEFAULT_FROM_EMAIL = 'your email address here' (example@address.com)